ScooterStuff/case-study/README.md

 make dev
 ```

+**Prerequisites** — Docker Desktop, or for local dev: Python 3.11+, Node 18+,
+and `make`.
+An OpenAI-compatible LLM key is _optional_ — `MOCK_LLM=1` ships a
+deterministic scripted client for keyless demos and CI.

+## Usage

-Try the three canonical queries (also seeded as suggestion chips in the UI):
+Three canonical queries (also seeded as suggestion chips in the UI):

 1. `How can I install part number PS11752778?`
-2. `Is this part compatible with my WDT780SAEM1 model?` _(as a follow-up — pronouns resolve)_
+2. `Is this part compatible with my WDT780SAEM1 model?` _(as a follow-up — "this part" resolves from history)_
 3. `The ice maker on my Whirlpool fridge is not working.
 How can I fix it?`

-### Photo → model number (you're elbows-deep in a dishwasher)

-An extra button in the composer turns the UX into a real repair companion:

-- 📷 **Photo → model number** — snap or upload the appliance sticker; client-side OCR (Tesseract.js, lazy-loaded so the bundle isn't paid up-front) extracts the model number and pre-fills the next message as either a parts search or a compatibility check, depending on the conversation so far.

-### "How I know this" (honesty trace)

-Every assistant message has a collapsible **trace panel** showing exactly which tools the agent called, the inputs it sent, a one-line summary of each result, and the validator's verdict on every part number mentioned (✓ verified, ✗ stripped, • unknown).
-Most chatbots ask for trust; this earns it on purpose.
+Other query shapes that work:

+- Natural-language description: _"the thing that sprays water in the bottom of my dishwasher"_
+- Symptom only: _"my dishwasher is not draining"_
+- Part type + brand: _"GE refrigerator water filter"_
+- Compatibility for any PS#: _"does PS3406971 fit a Whirlpool WDT780SAEM1?"_

+The composer also exposes a 📷 photo-OCR button, and every assistant message
+has a **"How I know this"** toggle showing the agent's trace.

+## How it works

+Three layers, deliberately separated:

+1. **Guard** — is this a question we should answer?
+A regex fast-path classifies obvious cases (`in_scope` / `out_of_scope` / `other_appliance` / `injection`) for free; only ambiguous messages pay for a cheap LLM classifier call.
+Each verdict has its own on-brand deflection.
+2. **Tool-calling agent** — one LLM, one tool registry.
+The model picks the right tool, the tool runs deterministic SQL or pgvector retrieval, and the result returns as both raw data _and_ a `ui_block` payload the frontend renders mid-stream.
+Pronouns ("this part") resolve from session memory before any tool fires.
+3. **Validator + stream** — every `PS#` the model wrote must exist in this turn's tool results.
+Failed validation triggers one targeted retry, then a strip-and-log fallback.
+The answer streams out as SSE: `tool_start` / `tool_end` (with args + summary) / `ui_block` / `token` / `trace` / `done`.

+The deeper architecture — schema, hybrid search, the SQL-vs-vectors split — is
+in the next section.

 ## Eval results (the part most chatbots skip)